dgtlntv/dtcg-json-schema/README.md

+The schema landet in the official repository.
+Use that one! https://github.com/design-tokens/community-group/tree/main/www/public/schemas/2025.10

 # DTCG JSON schema

 This repository implements the DTCG technical report as a JSON schema that can be used for validating design token json files and design token resolver files.